-Baptism for the dead is a non-biblical practice where a living person is baptized in lieu of a person that passed away, as a means of making a public profession of faith for a person that is already deceased.
-We can, essentially, think of it as the practice of baptizing a dead person.
+Baptism for the dead, as performed by some religious groups today, is a non-biblical practice in which a living person is baptized in lieu of a person who has passed away.
+The purpose of baptism for the dead, or vicarious baptism, is to make a public profession of faith for a person who is already deceased.
+We can essentially think of it as the practice of baptizing a dead person.

 The concept underlying baptism for the dead is that baptism is necessary for salvation, that those who have died un-baptized cannot inherit eternal life.
 Those souls need someone still living to become a surrogate for them; if someone will be baptized on their behalf, they may be granted access to heaven.
 But this contradicts Scripture.
 The notion that baptism merits salvation is itself unbiblical.
 Further, salvation is a personal matter—it cannot be conferred upon anyone based on the faith of someone else.
 The practice of baptism for the dead has nothing to commend it in Scripture.

 What, then, do we make of 1 Corinthians 15:29?
 In that verse, in the middle of a discussion of physical resurrection, Paul says, “Now if there is no resurrection, what will those do who are baptized for the dead?
 If the dead are not raised at all, why are people baptized for them?”
 This is a difficult verse to interpret, but we know from the rest of Scripture that it does not mean a dead person can be saved by proxy.
 We can rule out the idea that the baptism of someone living can benefit someone dead.
 As already noted, baptism is not a requirement for salvation in the first place (see Ephesians 2:8; Romans 3:28; 4:3; 6:3–4).
 The entire passage of 1 Corinthians 15:12–29 is about the surety of the resurrection; “baptism for the dead” is only mentioned in passing to bolster the truth that the resurrection is our confident hope.